Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

 It’s also good enough in low light if I’m in a restaurant or a dark bar, and it’s just so small and discreet.

 I never had to think about it.
 Just pop it in my bag, and that’s it.

 So, overall, I gotta say, I’ve been impressed by the versatility of that lens.

 Although it’s a prime lens, and that is something I’ve come to really, really appreciate and love over the past year.

-I mean, if you’re earning your money, just like everyone else, that’s a lot of hours of work, if you’re able to maybe work with your camera that is an investment that will pay off very quickly in my opinion.
+If you’re earning your money, just like everyone else, that’s a lot of hours of work; if you’re able to maybe work with your camera, that is an investment that will pay off very quickly, in my opinion.

 If you’re looking for a lens, if you’re looking to progress and have something that will get you to think differently, and really I think, is fun.